JoeBrowz/pneumonia-neural-net/README.md

 ├── images                         <- generated from code
-├── models                         <- saved models (CANNOT STORE ON GITHUB) ├── README.md                      <- the top-level README for reviewers of this project ├── summary_presentation.pdf       <- a pdf of the project presentation └── xrays                          <- dataset files (MUST BE DOWNLOADED FROM KAGGLE)
+├── models                         <- saved models (CANNOT STORE ON GITHUB) ├── README.md                      <- the top-level README for reviewers of this project ├── Pneumonia-Image-Classificat... <- a pdf of the project presentation └── xrays                          <- dataset files (MUST BE DOWNLOADED FROM KAGGLE)

 ```